acollign/netrunner-wiki/Progress-Report,-2016-Q2-(Spring).md

 ** Docker possible on another server, for supporting future container-based deployments
 * Immediate Product Roadmap plans:
 ** Łukasz: Chat experience
-** Dominic Kexel: Deck synchronization with NRDB; User Survey ** Minh: User Profiles
+** Dominic K.: Deck synchronization with NRDB; User Survey ** Minh: User Profiles
 * Player Behavior:
 ** Discussion on what to do with negative players (discuss shadowban, ban, and community moderation features)